occopus/docs/sphinx/source/user/tutorial-advanced.rst

    .. important::

       Autoscaling events (scale up, scale down) are based on Prometheus rules which acts as thresholds, let’s say scale up if cpu usage > 80%.
 In this example you can see the implementation of a cpu, ram, hdd utilization in your da-lb cluster with some threshold values.
 Please always use infra_id in you alerts as you can see below since Occopus will resolve this variable to you actual infrastructure id.
-If you are planning to write new alerts later, you can copy the same infrastructure id to them.
+If you are planning to write new alerts after you deployed your infrastructure, you can copy the same infrastructure id to the new one.
 Also make sure that the "node" property is set in the Labels too.
       For more information about Prometheus rules and alerts please visit: https://prometheus.io/docs/alerting/rules/

 #.
 Edit the ``nodes/prometheus_cloud_init.yaml`` node descriptor file's "executor config" section.
 Set the following attributes: